 “One, we want brand new fresh soil that’s filled with nutrients,” says Greene in an episode of of Greene Thumb by Well+Good, a series on the Well+Good YouTube channel.
 “The second reason—plants run out of space, and so you want to report them in something an inch or two bigger, so they can grow nice and tall.”

-Just prior to the new growing season, late winter or early spring is the time of the year to repot a plant, according to Susan Spanger, professional gardener and floral designer of Bloomful Floral Design.
-There’s a good chance yours needs it, too: “The general rule of thumb is that young and fast-growing plants will need to be repotted every six months to a year, and older plants need to be repotted every few years,” she says.
+Just prior to the new growing season, late winter or early spring is the best time of the year to repot a plant, according to Susan Spanger, professional gardener and floral designer of Bloomful Floral Design.
+There’s a good chance yours needs it, too: “The general rule is that young and fast-growing plants will need to be repotted every six months to a year, and older plants need to be repotted every few years,” she says.

 To make sure your plant thrives for years to come, follow these easy-to-follow instructions on how to repot a plant without killing it.